Rebecca Roanhorse

-Rebecca Roanhorse (born March 14, 1971) is an American science fiction and fantasy writer from New Mexico.
-She has written short stories and science fiction novels featuring Navajo characters.
+Rebecca Roanhorse (born 23 September 1971) is an American science fiction and fantasy writer from New Mexico.
+She has written short stories and science fiction novels featuring Navajo and other indigenous American characters.
 Her work has received Hugo and Nebula awards, among others.

 Background and family

-Roanhorse was born Rebecca Parish in Conway, Arkansas in 1971.
-Raised in northern Texas, she has said that "being a black and Native kid in Fort Worth in the '70s and '80s was pretty limiting"; thus, she turned to reading and writing, especially science fiction, as a form of escape.
+Rebecca Parish was born in Conway, Arkansas, in 1971.
+She has said that she is of Ohkay Owingeh Pueblo descent through her mother's family, and African American on her father's side.
+She was adopted as a child by white parents, and raised in northern Texas.
+She has said that "being a black and Native kid in Fort Worth in the '70s and '80s was pretty limiting"; thus, she turned to reading and writing, especially science fiction, as a form of escape.
 Her father was an economics professor, and her mother was a high school English teacher who encouraged Rebecca's early attempts at writing stories.

-She was adopted as a child by white parents.
-In a 2020 profile by Vulture Magazine, she said that at 7 years old she learned from looking at her birth certificate that she is "half-Black and half–Spanish Indian".
-She reunited with her birth mother later in life, though they rarely speak.
-Roanhorse has said that she is of Ohkay Owingeh Pueblo and African American descent, though she is not an enrolled tribal member.
-Members of the Ohkay Owingeh community have disputed her claim, saying she has no connection to their community.
+In a 2020 profile by Vulture, Roanhorse said that at 7 years old she learned from looking at her birth certificate that she is "half-Black and half–Spanish Indian".
+While living and working in New York City, she hired a private investigator to track down her birth mother.
+The resulting reunion was uncomfortable, as her birth and adoption had been a secret.
+According to the Vulture profile, "Her birth father, a minister, had never learned of her existence.
+Neither had most of her mother’s extended family—conservative Pueblo Catholics from New Mexico.
+One of her aunts, a former nun, later told her, “It would be better if you went away.”"